Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Introduction

 \subsection{Contribution}

-\begin{itemize}[leftmargin=1em,labelsep=0.5em] \item \textbf{A generalized Fiedler--Bapat identity for SC-directed graphs.} We prove a generalized Fiedler--Bapat identity (FBI) for strongly connected (SC) directed graphs, linking the resistance matrix to the Laplacian through the symmetrized pseudoinverse.
+\begin{itemize}[leftmargin=1em,labelsep=0.5em] \item \textbf{Generalized Fiedler--Bapat identity for directed graphs.} We establish a generalized Fiedler--Bapat identity for strongly connected weight-balanced (SCWB) directed graphs, relating the resistance matrix to an associated signed undirected Laplacian constructed from the symmetrized pseudoinverse of the directed Laplacian.
+Furthermore, for general strongly connected (SC) directed graphs satisfying a positivity condition, we define resistance curvature and resistance radius through a weight-balanced representation.

-\item \textbf{Canonical resistive invariants and a commutative diagram.} Based on the generalized FBI, we define the resistance curvature and resistance radius in the SC-directed setting, extending the corresponding concepts for unsigned undirected graphs in \cite{Devriendt2022graph}.
-In the strongly connected weight-balanced (SCWB) directed case, we further prove that the operation $\mathcal{L} \mapsto (\mathcal{L}^{\dagger}_s)^{\dagger}$ commutes with Kron reduction.
+\item \textbf{Structural properties and Kron reduction compatibility.} We show that the associated signed undirected Laplacian decomposes into the symmetrized directed Laplacian and a positive-semidefinite correction.
+This decomposition yields a Loewner-order comparison between the corresponding pseudoinverses and, consequently, a comparison of their effective resistances.
+Crucially, we prove that the construction of the associated signed undirected Laplacian commutes with Kron reduction and summarize the resulting relations in a commutative diagram.

-\item \textbf{A generalized resistance metric and its geometric consequences.} Motivated by the matrix $(\mathcal{L}^{\dagger}_s)^{\dagger}$, we consider the class of signed undirected Laplacians $\mathcal{Q}$ such that $\mathcal{Q}$ is PSD and $\ker(\mathcal{Q})=\operatorname{span}(\bm{1})$.
-We introduce the generalized resistance metric induced by $\mathcal{Q}$ and prove that it coincides with the class of strict negative type metrics \cite{Blumenthal1953theory}.
-We also characterize the maximum graph-variance problem and the associated resistive embedding in terms of the resistance curvature and resistance radius, extending the corresponding results for unsigned undirected graphs in Chap.I V of \cite{Devriendt2022graph}. \end{itemize}
+\item \textbf{Generalized resistance metrics and geometric consequences.} We introduce a class of signed undirected Laplacians whose effective resistances form a metric and show that the induced resistance matrices are precisely the strict negative type metric matrices~\cite{Blumenthal1953theory}.
+We further characterize the maximum graph-variance problem and construct generalized resistive embeddings, extending the classical resistance geometry~\cite{Devriendt2022graph}. \end{itemize}